-- Do your menus cater to a range of dietary requirements? - Allergen identification, and staff sufficiently trained in providing accurate information to customers. - Are there sufficient procedures in place to prevent cross-contamination of allergens? - Is the F&B space easy to navigate for those with mobility aids or pushchairs? - Provision for babies and toddlers e.g. highchairs and ability to warm bottles - Menus should have appropriate text to background contrast, and attractions should consider large print options.
+- Do your menus cater to a range of dietary requirements? - Are allergens clearly identified, and are staff sufficiently trained in providing accurate information to customers.

+- Are there sufficient procedures in place to prevent cross-contamination of allergens. - Is the F&B space easy to navigate for those with mobility aids or pushchairs? - Provision for babies and toddlers e.g. highchairs and ability to warm bottles - Menus should have appropriate text to background contrast, and attractions should consider large print options.